 Supply has increased accordingly.
 Kimiyo is a part of Yamato Nadeshiko, a group of queens who promote the Super Taikyu Series racing circuit.
 For this group, 1,200 girls auditioned for the five spots.

-Using Miho as a model, these girls are hoping that the race queen industry will get them across the finish line of super stardom.
+Race queens hope that the industry will get them across the finish line of super stardom.
 “Now these girls view being a race queen,” Kazuya explains, “as a way to get their foot in the door to becoming a true celebrity.”

 Kimiyo, like Miho, has dreams of one day swapping her umbrella for a microphone and hosting her own talk show.
 But for now Kimiyo is having fun.
 “If they can take a really nice picture, I feel happy.”